MrTroot/PodHost/README.md

 The `config.json` file contains the following fields:

 - `appurl`: The public URL where the application will be accessible.
-This will be used for the RSS audio file download URLs.
+This will also be used for the RSS audio file download URLs.
 - `spotify_client_id`: Your Spotify client ID.
 Get this by creating an app at https://developer.spotify.com/dashboard
 - `spotify_client_secret`: Your Spotify client secret.
 - `spotify_username`: Your Spotify username.